NSGeophysics/GPRPy/README.md

 4) In the command prompt, change to the directory  where you downloaded the GPRPy files.
    This is usually through a command like for example<br/>
-   `cd Desktop\GPRPy`<br/>
+   `cd Desktop\GPRPy-lib`<br/>
-   if you downloaded GPRPy directly onto your desktop.
+   if you downloaded GPRPy-lib directly onto your desktop.
 Then type the following and press enter afterward:<br/>
    `pip install .`<br/>
    **don't forget the period "." at the end of the `pip install` command**